 — Reframe Health & Justice (@ReframeHJ) May 4, 2022

 If you are pregnant and suspected of drug use, all bets are off in terms of due process.
-It could become a crime to access prenatal care, not access prenatal care, seek care after an assault, have HIV, attempt suicide, give birth at home, voluntarily have a cesarean, resist a forced cesarean, or decline to be voluntarily sterilized.
+It could be a crime to access prenatal care, not access prenatal care, seek care after an assault, have HIV, attempt suicide, give birth at home, voluntarily have a cesarean, resist a forced cesarean, or decline to be voluntarily sterilized.
 Prisoners can be detained longer if it’ll stop them from getting an abortion, or if they’re deemed likely to get pregnant again.

 Though it’s widely assumed that using drugs while pregnant or parenting must constitute child abuse, and must trigger health care and social workers’ mandated reporting obligations, only about half the states have laws to that effect.
 Only eight states actually require providers to drug test.